badaix/snapcast/doc/configuration.md

 `device` is an alsa device name or identifier, e.g. `default` or `hw:0,0`

-The output of any audio player using alsa can be redirected to Snapcast with help of an alsa loopback device:
+The output of any audio player that uses alsa can be redirected to Snapcast by using an alsa loopback device:

-1. setup the alsa loopback device by loading the kernel module:
+1. Setup the alsa loopback device by loading the kernel module:

     ```sh
     sudo modprobe snd-aloop